 In the entrance hall an inscription lists the members of the family who were painters and who lived in the building: Roberto Bompiani, his son Augusto and his daughter Clelia, Alessandro Battaglia, son of Clelia, and more recently Carlo Ludovico Bompiani and Elena Rondinella de Longis, mother of Dottor Fausto de Longis.
 Dottor de Longis has carefully restored the building taking care to preserve its old atmosphere.
 In the courtyard, fragments of ancient columns are on display and the little fountain has yet one of the pulleys which were used to raise buckets of water to the upper floors.
 The door bells too belong to the past: they were pulled and this movement was transmitted by cords to little bells in the apartments.

-In the last years of the State of the Church the state of the economy was very poor and there was little money for erecting new churches or restoring the existing ones.
-It is therefore a sign of the reputation acquired by Roberto Bompiani the fact that he was commissioned in 1857-58 a large painting for the restored ceiling of S. Lorenzo in Lucina.
+In the last years of the Papal State the economy was doing badly and there was little money for erecting new churches or restoring the existing ones.
+It is therefore a sign of the reputation acquired by Roberto Bompiani the fact that he was commissioned in 1857-1858 a large painting for the restored ceiling of S. Lorenzo in Lucina.

-Roberto Bompiani: A Roman Feast - Getty Museum
+Roberto Bompiani: A Roman Feast - Paul Getty Museum

 Roberto Bompiani: A Roman Feast - preliminary sketches